 - Take the short train ride to Haarlem and explore the area

 - Rent a bike and explore Her Amsterdamse Bos

 - Visit the Catboat, a refuge for stray and abandoned cats

-- Take a day trip to Zaanse Schans, an open-air museum that shows what life was like in the Netherlands in the 18th and 19th centuries
+- Spend a day in Zaanse Schans, an open-air museum that shows what life was like in the Netherlands in the 18th and 19th centuries

 Have you ever been to Amsterdam?
 What would you recommend adding to this itinerary?